minmay/fast-csv/README.md

 ```

-The FAST CSV library uses the builder design pattern to configure what and how you want to parse.
+The Fast CSV library uses the builder design pattern to configure what and how you want to parse.